 On the Beach Group has raised £26 million through the sale of new shares in the company.
 The travel agent sold a total of 7,870,000 placing shares at a price of 330 pence each.

-On the Beach recorded a first-half loss of £34 million in the six months to the end of March, compared to a profit of £12 million for the same period last year.
+On the Beach has seen adjusted revenue for the six months to the end of March fall to just £12 million.
+This is down 77 per cent from the £53 million reported for the same period last year.